CrystalW11/Speedy-Meals/README.md

 - Responsive Design: Optimized for both desktop and mobile devices.

--CRUD Operations: Create, Read, Update, and Delete functionalities for recipes.​ GeeksforGeeks
+- CRUD Operations: Create, Read, Update, and Delete functionalities for recipes.​ GeeksforGeeks